fbgallet/roam-extension-speech-to-roam/README.md

 ## Keyboard & text only AI completion and post-processing

-You can also use AI assistant feature without vocal note, just using text content of some blocks in your graph and the dedicated command in command palette (see above).
+You can also use AI assistant feature without vocal note or button to click, just using text content of some blocks in your graph and the dedicated command in command palette (see above).
+For more precise and repetable workflows, you should use the new SmartBlocks commands described in the next section.

 - Focus your cursor in a block and run one of the AI completion command:
   - the content of the focused block will be used as prompt and the AI response will be inserted as child blocks, if you run the simple completion command,
   - the children structure will be used as prompt template, and the focused block as specific content to apply to the template, if your run the post-processing command
-- You can define the context with the following command, notifying one or more of the following items: `((context: linkedRefs, sidebar, mainPage, logPages))`.
+- You can define the context with the following command, notifying one or more of the following items: `((context: sidebar, block(uid1+uid2+...), page(title1+title2+...), linkedRefs(title1+title2+...), logPages))`.
+  - `page` or `linkedRefs` without parentheses nor page title will rely on the current page.
   - `logPages` means daily log.
 You can specify the number of DNP to take process (a default limit is fixed to 7 in the settings), this way: `((context: logPages(31)))`.
 - You can specify which template to use without having to copy it into the child blocks, using this command (or a block reference to this command), mentionning the block ref. of the root block of the template: `((template: ((block-reference))))`.
 - You can relauch the last AI completion.
 If no block is focused or if it was template-based post-processing, the new response will replace the precedent response.
 If a block is focused and it was a simple completion, the new response will be inserted in the focused block.